-Edouard Loubet is a celebrated French cook awarded 2 stars by the Michelin Guide and Chef of the Year in 2011.
-His cuisine is as close you can get from nature and his search for exceptional ingredients leads to a savoury cocktail of flavors.
+Edouard Loubet is a celebrated 2 stars French chef, voted Chef of the Year in 2011.
+His cuisine is as local as you can get and his search for exceptional ingredients leads to a savory cocktail of flavors.

-Both an innovator and guardian of traditions, Edouard Loubet is a proud champion of the flagship ingredients of Provence and their producers who provide the basis for his culinary achievements: truffles, asparagus, cherries, melons, herbs, cheese, wine ...
-They all share 2 attributes: simplicity and tasteness.
+Both an innovator and guardian of traditions, Edouard Loubet is a proud champion of the flagship ingredients of Provence and their producers who provide the basis for his culinary achievements: truffles, asparagus, cherries, melons, herbs, cheese, wine...
+They all share the same attributes: simplicity and tastiness.

 The miracle combination of nature and man's know-how

-This films takes us to the most prestigious grands crus to meet the men and women behind the nectars connoisseurs the world over rave about.
+This film takes us to the most prestigious "grands crus" to meet the men and women behind the nectar connoisseurs the world over rave about.

-For a long time, cheese has been an ancestral and authentic produce, demanding a real savoir faire and a deep knowledge of pasture and cattle.
-Today however its production is largely industrialized, leading to a loss of taste.
+For a long time, cheese has been an ancestral and authentic produce, demanding a real savoir-faire and a deep knowledge of pasture and cattle.
+Today however its production is industrialized, leading to a loss of taste.

-From the Roquefort cellars to the Swiss mountain pastures, this film introduces us to die-hard farmers who hold this fine produce into their heart.
-These passionate people devote their time and dedication to protect local traditions and give us an insight on how they achieve the making of exceptional cheese.
+From the Roquefort cellars to the Swiss mountain pastures, this film introduces us to die-hard farmers who hold this fine produce in their hearts.
+These passionate people devote their time to protecting local traditions and give us an insight into how they achieve the making of exceptional cheese.

 A grain with many faces

 Rice is one of the most widely consumed staple food.
-It may look like a deceptively simple grain but it requires grueling work to grow, harvest and process.
+It may look like a deceptively simple grain but requires grueling work to grow, harvest, and process.

-This film takes us on a rice journey deeply rooted in Asia where we discover local customs around this "common" grain: in Thailand people massage their babies with rice milk; Japan produces wine from it to create the famous sake; in India farmers produce the Navara, a very original variety with an unique taste and medicinal virtues.
+This film takes us on a rice journey deeply rooted in Asia where we discover local customs around this "common" grain: in Thailand, people massage their babies with rice milk; Japan produces wine from it to create the famous sake; in India, farmers grow the Navara, a very original variety with a unique taste and medicinal virtues.

-Nature has provided Humanity with edible plants offering an infinity of tastes and sensations.
-Over the centuries, with patience and passion, man has developped a know-how to transform them into exceptional food.
+Nature has provided humanity with edible plants that offer infinite tastes and sensations.
+Over the centuries, with patience and passion, Man has developed the know-how to transform them into exceptional food.

 This film takes us around the world to understand the secrets of this precious tuber.

-It is one of the favorite spices of sweet lovers.
+It is one of the favorite spices of lovers of sweet things.
 Its evocative name is synonymous with subtle aromas.

-However, it must be authentic because for purists, like pastry chefs or ice-cream makers, vanilla can only be natural.
-Unfortunately, the market has gone wild and artificial flavor retailers are everywhere.
+However, it must be authentic because the vanilla can only be natural for purists, like pastry chefs or ice-cream makers.
+Unfortunately, the market has gone wild, and artificial flavor retailers are everywhere.

-This film takes us on a journey through the wonderful world of vanilla from Madagascar's primary forests to the islands of Polynesia.
-Beautiful scenery, different lifestyles: all the growers have only one goal, to magnify this green vine for the pleasure of our taste buds.
+This film takes us on a journey from Madagascar's primary forests to the islands of Polynesia, where growers have one obsession: to magnify this green vine for the pleasure of our taste buds.

 THE GENUINE DRIED TANGERINE PEEL [4x25’]